redips789/redips789.github.io/docs/spring-certification/Spring-Boot-Actuator.md

 10. `/info` This endpoint will display the public application info.
 This means that you need to add this information to application.properties.
 It’s recommended that you add it if you have multiple Spring Boot applications.

 11. `/logfile` This endpoint will show the contents of the log file specified by the logging.file property, where you specify the name of the log file (this will be written in the current directory).
 You can also set the logging.path, where you set the path where the spring.log will be written.
-By default Spring Boot writes to the console/standard out, and if you specify any of these properties, it will also write everything from the console to the log file.
+By default, Spring Boot writes to the console/standard out, and if you specify any of these properties, it will also write everything from the console to the log file.
 You can stop your application.
 Go to src/main/resources/application.properties and add this to the very end:

     ```properties
     logging.file=mylog.log